epidemian/advent-of-code-2022/README.md

 ### Day 9: Rope Bridge

 A simple 2D movement puzzle.
 I really liked the generalization of the rope length needed for Part 2.
 Got an excuse to learn about and use `std::iter::repeat()` to flatten the step moves into a flat iterator :)

+### Day 10: Cathode-Ray Tube

+This one was a super fun one.
+Part 1 was quite easy, while part 2 had an unexpected "twist" of —spoiler alert!— reinterpreting the data of part 1 as an image.